wazo-platform/wazo-doc/source/system/purge_logs.rst

 After an execution of ``xivo-purge-db``, postgresql's `Autovacuum Daemon`_ should perform a `VACUUM`_ ANALYZE automatically (after 1 minute).
-This command marks memory as reusable but does not actually free disk space, which is fine if your disk are not getting full.
+This command marks memory as reusable but does not actually free disk space, which is fine if your disk is not getting full.
 In the case when ``xivo-purge-db`` hasn't run for a long time (e.g. upgrading to 15.11 or when :ref:`days_to_keep <purge_logs_config_file>` is decreased), some administrator may want to perform a `VACUUM`_ FULL to recover disk space.